-Natural hosts of Dirofilaria are dogs and wild canids, such as foxes, wolves, and raccoons.
+Natural hosts of dirofilaria are dogs and wild canids, such as foxes, wolves and raccoons.
 Humans get infected by a mosquito bite.
-In Serbia, every species of mosquitos transmits the parasite [4].
-The infection in humans is most commonly caused by three species: D. immitis, D. repens, and

-D. tenius.
-Dirofilaria immitis usually causes human pulmonary dirofilariasis throughout the world, while subcutaneous dirofilariasis caused by D. repens is recorded in Europe [5].
+In Serbian every species of mosquitos transmit [4].
+The infection in humans is most commonly caused by three species, D. immitis, D. repens, and D. tenius.
+Dirofilaria immitis usually causes human pulmonary dirofilariasis throughout the world, while subcutaneous dirofilariasis caused by D.repens is recorded in Europe [5].
 These two species are able to cause both pulmonary and extrapulmonary infection.
-It most commonly occurs in adults between the ages of 21 and 60 years (ESDA), but the case of a 14-month-old child with Dirofilaria in the scrotum region has also been described, which is its most common localization in children [6].
+It most commonly occurs in adults between the ages of 21 and 60 (ESDA), but the case of a 14-month-old child with dirofilaria in the scrotum region [6] was also described, which is its most common localization in children.
 Women are more likely to be infected than men, but without a significant statistical difference.
 Generally, it occurs rarely in people, has a benign character, and, in most cases, the diagnosis is made by histopathological examination, and extremely rarely, as in our first case, by the evacuation of a live parasite.

 The endemic areas for dirofilariasis are Asia, Africa, the Mediterranean, but in the past decade, there has been an increasing number of cases reported outside the endemic area, i.e. in the region of northern and central Europe [1].
-The highest percentage of cases was registered in Italy (66%), followed by France (22%), Greece (8%), and Spain (4%) [7].
-D. repens spread faster than D. immitis from the endemic areas of southern Europe to northern Europe [8].
+The highest percentage of cases was registered in Italy (66%), followed by France (22%), Greece (8%) and Spain (4%) [7].
+D. repens spread faster than D. immitis from the endemic arease of southern Europe to northern Europe [8].

 Risk factors and predispositions are not clear and well defined.
 The number of dogs in a given area, the prevalence of infection, the number of infected mosquitoes, and human exposure can contribute to the spread of the disease in certain geographical areas.
-It is believed that the risk of human pulmonary dirofilariasis is greater in periods of natural disasters, most likely due to the occurrence of floods, more mosquitoes, and an increase in the number of stray dogs [1].
-In Serbia, during a period of 10 years, dog seroprevalence went from 7% to 26.9% (2004-2014) [9].
+It is believed that the risk of human pulmonary dirofilariasis is greater in periods of natural disasters [1], most likely due to the occurrence of floods, more mosquitoes and an increase in the number of stray dogs.
+In Serbia during the period ten years, seroprevalentia dog went from 7% to 26.9% (2004-2014) [9].

-The anatomical localization as well as the clinical presentation of this parasite varies.
+The anatomical localization of this parasite is different as well as the clinical presentation.
 Ophthalmic presentation accounts for 40% of reported cases.
-Nodular localization is found on the head and neck in 18.9-25.3%, in the extremities in 14.8-22.1%, in the torso in 11.4-11.8%, in male genitalia in 2.9-4.1%, in female breasts in 2.5-2.7% of the cases.
-Cases of unencapsulated forms in peritoneum have also been described in 0.6% of cases [10].
-A large majority of patients with dirofilariasis had one painful subcutaneous nodule, without signs of infection.
-In the case of ocular localization, symptoms are the feeling of burning, itching, and pain in the eye.
-The majority of patients with pulmonary dirofilariasis are asymptomatic, while 38% have symptoms in the form of cough, fever, and hemoptysis [8].
+Nodular localization is found on the head and neck 18.9-25.3%, extremities 14.8-22.1%, torso 11.4-11.8%, male genitalia 2.9-4.1%, female breast 2.5-2.7%.
+Cases of uncapsulated forms in peritoneum were also described 0.6% [10].
+The large majority of patients with dirofilariasis had one painful subcutaneous nodus, without signs of infection.
+In the case of ocular localization, symptoms are the feeling of burning, itching and pain in the eye.
+The majority of patients with pulmonary dirofilariasis are asymptomatic, while 38% have symptoms [8] in the form of cough, fever and haemoptysis.

 The diagnosis of the disease is based on the possible visualization of the parasite, as well as the pathohistological verification.
-VATS has been proven to be the best, both diagnostic and therapeutic, method, because in this way a safe differential diagnosis is performed concerning malignant diseases, tuberculosis, pulmonary thromboembolism, and Wegener's granulomatosis [2].
+VATS has been proven [2] to be the best, both diagnostic and therapeutic method, because in this way a safe differential diagnosis is performed concerning malignant diseases, tuberculosis, pulmonary thromboembolism, and Wegener's granulomatosis.